richard937/project-androidapps/README.md

 # project-androidapps
-these are all my apps i have created
+this is my first app that i have created, this is a birthday app